vultisig/docs/FAQ/README.md

 Yes.

-### Will Vultisig have a browser extension?
+### Will Vultisig have a web app or browser extension?

-Yes with partners.
+Yes, with partners, utilizing WASM.

 ### Will it be possible to integrate Vultisig with Li-Fi (JumperExchange), and different platforms like Uniswap and others?